Mallorca in August (2025): Weather, Events, and Best Things to Do

 Boasting over 200 beaches and coves, you’re never far from Mallorca’s crystal clear coast.
 If you prefer classic sandy beaches, check out Playa de Muro, Cala Agulla, or Es Trenc with their pristine sands and gentle waves.
 More into exploring rocky coves where you can snorkel all day?
 Cala Delta and Cala Blava offer fantastic snorkelling opportunities.

-From fully-equipped beaches with sunbeds, restaurants and beach bars, to wilder, untouched stretches of coast, there’s a beach for everyone in Mallorca.
-Many beaches also offer a wide range of watersports and activities, including scuba diving, all types of surfing, SUP, kayaking, banana boat rides, jet-skiing…
+From fully-equipped beaches with sunbeds, restaurants and beach bars, to wilder, untouched stretches of coast, there’s something for everyone in Mallorca.
+Many beaches also offer a wide range of water sports and activities, including scuba diving, all types of surfing, SUP, kayaking, banana boat rides, jet-skiing…

 Go on a boat trip